lvgl/docs_old/en/_build/html/_sources/object-types/calendar.md.txt

 In Input device realted events `lv_calendar_get_pressed_date(caledar)` tells which day is currently being pressed or return `NULL` if no date is pressed.

 ## Keys
-No *Keys* are processed by the object type.
+No *Keys* are not processed by the object type.

 Learn more about [Keys](/overview/indev).